SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/contracts/contracts.md

 sidebar_label: Lesson 2 - Create Contracts and Proposals
 ---

+## Lesson 2 - Create Contracts and Proposals

 It is possible to create and manage contracts associated with specific projects and activities.